Top 5 Reasons Why Investing Is Important

 Various investments such as stocks, ETFs, bonds, or real estate will provide either growth or income but in some cases both.
 While you can receive income from the government through the Canada Pension Plan (CPP) or the Old Age Security (OAS) Pension, it’s not enough to take care of retirement and you probably don’t want a plan that relies on that.

 Not investing, or not doing it properly, can mean a longer working life.
 When taking investing seriously, the returns generated from your investments can provide financial stability in the future.
-It can be hard but with a clear investment strategy, you can easily reach financial freedom.
+It can be challenging but with a clear investment strategy, you can easily achieve financial freedom.

 Here is what different investment returns in your TFSA mean after 40 years.
 The debate over RRSP or TFSA first is ongoing but based on your situation.